pgerv12/streamsx.documentation/docs/edgeanalytics/index.markdown

 IBM® Streams can be used to develop and build applications for edge analytics using IBM Edge Analytics Beta on Cloud Pak for Data.

 For more information about Edge Analytics, see the [IBM Edge Analytics Beta on Cloud Pak for Data](https:// https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-welcome/edge.html) documentation.

-For more information about develop and building edge applications using IBM Streams, see [Moving analytics to the edge with Edge Analytics](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage.html).

 ***

-To get started, view Streams samples for edge.
+To get started creating a Streams application for edge analytics, view one or more Streams edge samples:

 * Python Notebooks
   1. [sample.edge-rolling-average](https://github.com/IBMStreams/sample.edge-rolling-average) - Level: Beginner - Rolling average of stock prices